CrackedPolishedBlackstoneBricksMC/voldeloom/doc/mappings-format.md

 This document might be of interest to people developing tools that export mappings for Voldeloom to ingest.

-The file Voldeloom expects you to put in the `mappings` configuration is a zip archive containing the following files somewhere inside:
+The file Voldeloom expects you to put in the `mappings` configuration is a jar or zip archive containing the following files somewhere inside:

-* `joined.srg`, `client.srg`, `server.srg` - Class name proguard -> named mappings, and field/method proguard -> intermediary name mappings.
+* `joined.srg`, `client.srg`, `server.srg`, `joined.csrg`, `packaged.srg` - Class name proguard -> named mappings, and field/method proguard -> intermediary name mappings.
-  * If `joined.srg` does not exist, `joined.csrg` is checked next.
-  * (Information from `client` and `server` is used on <=1.2.5 split Minecrafts, `joined` used in all other circumstances.)
+  * `client.srg` and `server.srg` pertain to pre-1.3 split Minecrafts.
+  * `joined.srg` is used by most legacy versions of interest (1.3 through 1.6)
+  * `joined.csrg` is used by some newer mappings formats like MCPBot exports.
+  * `packaged.srg` is used by some other newer mappings formats like "userdev mappings".
 * `packages.csv` - A packaging transformation file applied to `joined.srg`.
 * `fields.csv` - Field intermediary -> named mappings and comments.
 * `methods.csv` - Method intermediary -> named mappings and comments.

+Some "everyday" files adhering to this protocol:

+* Forge `src` jars/zips
+  * Contains `joined.srg`/`client.srg`+`server.srg`, `packages.csv`, `fields.csv`, and `methods.csv`
+* Forge `userdev` jars/zips
+  * Contains `packaged.srg`, `fields.csv`, and `methods.csv`
+* MCPBot exports
+  * One download contains `joined.csrg` / `joined.srg`
+  * Another download contains `fields.csv` and `methods.csv`

 Files may be located in any number of subdirectories.
-If more than one of these files exists in the zip archive, *even in different directories*, the behavior is undefined.
+If more than one of these files exists in the zip archive, Voldeloom will merge them together, where later files in zip-encounter order override earlier ones. `joined.srg`, `joined.csrg`, and `packaged.srg` all get dumped into the same bucket of SRG names, and as such they can override each other.

 (Voldeloom does not read files under the name `client.csrg`, `server.csrg`, or any sort of `packages.csv` transformation for client/server split srgs.
 Write me if you're interested in this, it's not hard to add and the only reason it doesn't is because Forge never used those types of files.)